muodov/blog/_posts/2015-08-18-fac-rubik-solver.md

 update_date: 2015-09-15
 ---

+## _Update 2_:

+Make sure you check out the successor of this project - [Meccano Rubik's Shrine](http://blog.zok.pw/hacking/2016/08/12/meccano-rubiks-shrine/), it's even more awesome!

 ## _Update:_

 Since this post was published, we upgraded the scanner on the machine, and now the